maxwell-k/cattle/README.rst

 - Alpine Linux includes a static version of ``busybox``
 - The wiki_ points to a list of mirrors_, only a few support HTTPS including the ``nl`` and ``uk`` mirrors
-- As of December 2017, 3.7 is the current release_.
 - There is no `SHA1` available for BusyBox static ``.apk``
 - BusyBox applets don't support the ``--version`` argument, so check with::